PhoenixBasics/phoenixbasics.github.io/stepausersignin.md

 Ok... a personal note - Phoenix isn't super magical... but Guardian kinda is.
 Getting in to why this thing works the way it does is probably not "basic" - so I'm gonna get hand wavy here.
 Follow along and it will probably make more sense in a couple minutes.
 Ask questions if you have them - and plan to come back and read the documentation for Guardian at some point in the future to get a better understanding.

 To do that we first need to tell Guardian how to handle an invalid JWT.
 Following the documentation - this module we generate needs to implement an `auth_error/3` method.
-We'll jsut use the boilerplate provided by the documentation and add the following to `lib/fawkes_web/guardian/error_handler.ex`:
+We'll just use the boilerplate provided by the documentation and add the following to `lib/fawkes_web/guardian/error_handler.ex`:

 ```
 defmodule FawkesWeb.Guardian.ErrorHandler do